ProfRandom/WCB-Canon/Canon Files/Planemons 1 — Types.md

 \end{aligned}
 \right\}
 $$
-> _Rheatics_ are **parahabitable** planemos — terrestrial super-Earths with conditions **favorable to rich biospheres** but likely **inhospitable to unmodified humans**.
+> _Rheatics_ are **parahabitable** planemons — terrestrial super-Earths with conditions **favorable to rich biospheres** but likely **inhospitable to unmodified humans**.
 They may possess higher surface gravity, thicker atmospheres, and more energetic climates, often demanding mechanical, biological, or infrastructural adaptations for long-term Earthling presence.
 Nonetheless, they are considered highly conducive to complex, robust life — just not necessarily Earthlike.

 **Overlap with Gaeans**:
 - A **small subset** of Rheatics — **≈13.9%** — fall within the Gaean gravity range (0.9 ≤ g ≤ 1.1⨁).